-- F. Public hearing on minor subdivision applications. - (1) If the Planning Board decides to hold a public hearing on an application for subdivision approval, it shall hold the hearing within 30 days after determining it has received a complete application, or within any other time limit that is mutually agreed upon by the Board and applicant. - (2) The purpose of the public hearing is to allow the applicant and affected property owners to provide information as part of the record that the Board will use in considering its action on the application.
-Testimony presented at the hearing should be related to factual information about the application and related submissions and the project's compliance with the review standards and other regulations and requirements of these regulations or other municipal ordinances. - (3) The public hearing shall follow the procedures established in the Town of Windham's Planning Board Rules, as amended. - G. Final action on the application. - (1) Within 30 days of the public hearing or within 60 days of determining a complete application has been received, if no hearing is held, or within another time limit as may be otherwise mutually agreed to by the Board and the applicant, the Board shall make findings of fact on the application and approve, approve with conditions, or deny the final plan application.
-The Board shall specify, in writing, its findings of fact and reasons for any conditions or denial. - (2) The Board shall notify the applicant and abutters who requested to be notified of the action of the Board, including the findings of fact and any conditions of approval.
-This requirement can be met through the distribution of minutes of the meeting, or an approval letter, containing the findings of fact and decision of the Board. - (3) All time limits provided for in this section may be extended by mutual agreement of the applicant and Board.
+- 1. If the Planning Board decides to hold a public hearing on an application for subdivision approval, it shall hold the hearing within thirty (30) days after determining it has received a complete application, or within any other time limit that is mutually agreed upon by the Board and applicant. - 2.
+The purpose of the public hearing is to allow the applicant and affected property owners to provide information as part of the record that the Board will use in considering its action on the application.
+Testimony presented at the hearing should be related to factual information about the application and related submissions and the project's compliance with the review standards and other regulations and requirements of these regulations or other municipal ordinances. - 3.
+The public hearing shall follow the procedures established in the Town of Windham's Planning Board Rules, as amended.

+G. Final Action on the Application

+- 1. Within thirty (30) days from the public hearing or within sixty (60) days of determining a complete application has been received, if no hearing is held, or within another time limit as may be otherwise mutually agreed to by the Board and the applicant, the Board shall make findings of fact on the application, and approve, approve with conditions, or deny the final plan application.
+The Board shall specify in writing its findings of fact and reasons for any conditions or denial. - 2.
+The Board shall notify the applicant and abutters who requested to be notified of the action of the Board including the findings of fact and any conditions of approval.
+This requirement can be met through the distribution of minutes of the meeting, or an approval letter, containing the findings of fact and decision of the Board. - 3.
+All time limits provided for in this section may be extended by mutual agreement of the applicant and Board.